shabbir4398/Cloud-DevOps_Portfolio/README.md

 ## 📂Cloud/DevOps Projects

-🔵 Project 1:  Host a Static Website on AWS EC2 using Apache 🎯Objective: Deploy a simple HTML website using Apache.
+🔵 Project 1:  Host a Static Website on AWS EC2 using Apache 🎯Objective: Deploy a HTML website using Apache.

 🔵 Project 2: Automate Server Setup with User Data Script 🎯 Objective: Auto-install Apache & host site on launch.

 🔵 Project 3: Install & Secure MySQL on AWS EC2.
-🎯 Objective: Set up a secure and production-ready MySQL Database Server on an AWS EC2 instance.
+🎯 Objective: Set up a production-ready MySQL Database Server on an AWS EC2 instance.